Biggs, California: Geography

 Biggs is located at (39.413820, -121.710316).

-According to the United States Census Bureau, the city has a total area of 0.9 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 0.9 sqmi, all land.

 Marion Biggs, the city's namesake.

 History

 A post office was established at Biggs Station in 1871, and the name changed to Biggs in 1884.
 It was incorporated in 1903.
 Biggs is named for Maj.
 Marion Biggs, who first shipped grain by rail from the town's location.

 In 1877, ancestors of the scientist Linus Pauling left Missouri and travelled to California, where they lived for a time in Biggs, "a settlement composed mostly of Germans" (the ancestors in question were themselves of German descent).

 In late 2002, the town's mayor received a letter from Jeff Manning, executive director of the California Milk Processor Board, proposing that the town change its name to "Got Milk?".
 The town council of Biggs subsequently rejected the proposal.

-As of 2019, Biggs has been declared a sister city to Woburn, MA by the mayor of Woburn—Ralph Grande.
+As of 2019, Biggs was declared a sister city to Woburn, Massachusetts by the mayor of Woburn, Ralph Grande.